Skip to main content

 Codex Provider

 Access OpenAI Codex models through browser-based OAuth authentication.
-CCS keeps startup safe for free Codex plans by default and repairs known paid-only defaults when the active account cannot use them.
+CCS defaults to the current Codex-recommended models and repairs known paid-only or preview-only defaults when the active account cannot use them.

 Overview